 Habibah Sweets: We did not manage to head there given our limited time, but this place was recommended by everyone for arabic sweets especially Kanafeh/Knafeh, one of our most loved discoveries during this trip

-Grand Hyatt: For those with Hyatt points, this is a great option.
+Grand Hyatt: For those with Hyatt points, this is a great option in Amman.
 Top service and facilities.
 The pool has an incredible view of the King Abdullah mosque and the terrace bar is serene and stylish.
 Loved this place and would definitely stay there again

 Petra Guest House: Do not even consider staying anywhere else.
 Basically at the entrance to the site, very friendly service and good facilities for a very manageable price (we paid about $100 a night).
 The Cave Bar next door is sculpted into the rock and the most pleasant terrace for a drink